Designing secure data pipelines for PHI claims adjudication

 total_processed += processed.num_rows

-logging.info(f"Processed batch: {processed.num_rows} claims | Cumulative: {total_processed}")
+logging.info(f"Processed batch: {processed.num_rows} claims | cumulative: {total_processed}")

 if writer: